Focus: Americas Business Journal

 From his Miami office, William J Messett III can almost touch the South Pole.

-As an international executive headhunter specializing in Latin America, his reach covers the Straights of Megellan to the southern tip of Chile and hundreds of points in between.
-Fluent in Spanish and Portuguese, Messett knows what companies seek when it comes to filling top spots at remote Latin American subsidiaries.
+As an international executive headhunter specializing in Latin America, his reach covers the Straights of Megellan to the southern tip of Chile and hundreds of

 "Executives who can speak the language, who understand the nuances and cultural differences of the countries they'll be working in — companies place a premium on these recruits," Messett said.